-6.4 Are Employees Entitled To Long Service Leave?
+6.4.
+Are Employees Entitled to Long Service Leave?

-Employees are entitled to Long Service Leave in accordance with the "Long Service Leave Act, 1955, NSW" as amended.
+Employees are entitled to Long Service Leave in accordance with the "Long Service Leave Act 1955, NSW" as amended.

-6.5 Do Employees Get Paid If They Go To A Funeral?
+6.5.
+Do Employees Get Paid if they go to a Funeral?

 An employee shall be entitled to leave with pay up to and including the day of the funeral of an immediate family member.
-An immediate family member is identified in Clause 6.2.
-The payment of leave on each occasion shall not exceed the number of hours worked by the employee in three (3) ordinary day's work.
+An immediate family member is identified in Clause 6.2 Can employees stay home to look after their family?
+The payment of leave on each occasion shall not exceed the number of hours worked by the employee in four (4) ordinary day's work.
+Reasonable proof of such death shall be provided by the employee to the organisation.

-6.6 Do Employees Get Paid On A Public Holiday?
+6.6.
+Do Employees Get Paid on a Public Holiday?